magicstickuk/multisite-post-duplicator/readme.txt

 == Changelog ==

 = 0.5 =
-* Now copies post tags
+* NEW: Now copies post tags
-* Now copies featured images from posts
+* NEW: Now copies featured images from posts
-* Admin notice apon dupication with link to go straight to new post
+* NEW: Admin notice apon dupication with link to go straight to new post
+* FIXED: Fixed User prefix having unintentional double space in some senarios
-* Prepared site for localisation (any translators welcome to contact me please!)
+* Prepared plugin for localisation (any translators welcome to contact me please!)
 * Cleaned code for improved efficiency

 = 0.4 =